streamlit/streamlit/docs/advanced_widget_behavior.md

-# Advanced Notes on Widget Behavior
+# Advanced notes on widget behavior

-Widgets are magical, and often just work how you want.
-But they can have surprising behavior in some situations, so here is a high level, abstract description of how you can expect widgets to behave, including some common edge cases:
+Widgets are magical and often work how you want.
+But they can have surprising behavior in some situations.
+Here is a high-level, abstract description of widget behavior, including some common edge-cases:

-1. When a widget function is called when the widget state doesn't already exist, the widget state defaults to a value that depends on the widget and arguments.
+1. If you call a widget function before the widget state exists, the widget state defaults to a value.
+This value depends on the widget and its arguments.
-2. The widget function call returns the current widget state value.
-The return value is a simple Python type, and the exact type depends on the widget and arguments.
+2. A widget function call returns the current widget state value.
+The return value is a simple Python type, and the exact type depends on the widget and its arguments.
-3. Widget states are tied to a particular session (browser connection).
-What one user does has no effect on the widgets of any other user.
+3. Widget states depend on a particular session (browser connection).
+The actions of one user do not affect the widgets of any other user.
-4. A widget's identity is tied to the arguments passed to the widget function.
-If those change, the call will create a new widget (which will have a default value, per 1).
+4. A widget's identity depends on the arguments passed to the widget function.
+If those change, the call will create a new widget (with a default value, per 1).
-5. If a widget function is not called in a run of the script, that widget will not be rendered, and the widget's state will not be stored.
-If the widget function is called with the same arguments again later, it is treated as a new widget.
+5. If you don't call a widget function in a script run, we neither store the widget state nor render the widget.
+If you call a widget function with the same arguments later, Streamlit treats it as a new widget.

-4 and 5 are the most likely to be surprising, and may be a problem for some application designs.
-Session State can be used to preserve values for recreating a widget to work around 5 when you want to persist widget state.
+4 and 5 are the most likely to be surprising and may pose a problem for some application designs.
+When you want to persist widget state for recreating a widget, use [Session State](session_state_api.md) to work around 5.